 Clinical depression tends to be rather different – it is usually characterised by recurrent bouts, and often has seemingly no direct cause.
-This can cause secondary problems, for example some people experience guilt over feeling depressed, because on the surface there seems to be no apparent reason for such feelings.
-In a sense they get upset about the ‘upsetness’!
+This can cause secondary problems, for example, some people experience guilt over feeling depressed because on the surface there seems to be no apparent reason for such feelings.
+In a sense, they get upset about the ‘upsetness’!

 Clinical Depression responds well in many cases to analytical hypnotherapy.
-This is because no one is born depressed, and if you were not born with this, something has caused it, analysis seeks to find that cause and remove it.
+This is because no one is born depressed, and if you were not born with this, something has caused it, the analysis seeks to find that cause and remove it.

-In some cases cognitive behavioural therapy will be most appropriate.
+In some cases, cognitive behavioural therapy will be most appropriate.
 Our senior consultant Mr Roberts will discuss the options with you fully at your free assessment consultation.